Craniosacral therapy Brighton

-CST is a powerful therapy which affects the Central Nervous System, which in turn affects the whole body system.
-Our brain and spinal cord is bathed and protected by Cerebrospinal Fluid (CSF) and enclosed within Meningeal membrane sacks.
-This whole unit has a semi –closed hydraulic pumping system which creates a faint rhythm within the body, known as the CranioSacral Rhythm (named by Dr Upledger after extensive scientific studies (1975-1983) at Michigan State University.)
-This rhythm, a different rhythm to the breathing rhythm and the heart rate rhythm, produces a movement which can be felt with a very light touch.
-If there are any restrictions or dysfunctions within this system, the natural flow of the rhythm is affected.
-The therapist is able to ‘read’ how well the rhythm is reflected throughout the entire body.
+CST affects the Central Nervous System, which in turn affects the whole body system.
+Our brain and spinal cord is bathed and protected by Cerebrospinal Fluid (CSF) and enclosed within membrane sacks.
+This whole unit has a semi–closed hydraulic pumping system which creates a faint rhythm within the body, known as the CranioSacral Rhythm (named by Dr Upledger after extensive scientific studies (1975-1983) at Michigan State University.)
+This rhythm, which runs at a different speed to the breathing rhythm and the heart rate rhythm, produces a movement which can be felt with a very light touch.
+Any restrictions or dysfunctions within this system mean that the natural flow of this rhythm is affected.
+A therapist can feel how well the rhythm is reflected throughout the entire body.
 If a rhythm is strong, clear and symmetrical, the body is healthy.
 Restrictions make the rhythm feel weak, unclear and sometimes asymmetrical.
-A therapist can treat the restrictions and improve the flow of the CSF.
-This could be just a ‘flushing through’ of the fluid scenario, or unwinding kinks and restrictions within the tissues.
+A therapist can treat the restrictions and improve the flow of the CSF, enabling a stronger better rhythm.

-The principle of CST is that the body is perfectly able to mend and repair itself, the practitioner merely facilitates this process.
-A client’s body shows the practitioner what needs to happen for change.
+The principle of CST is that the body is perfectly able to mend and repair itself, the therapist merely facilitates this process.
+A client’s body shows the therapist what needs to happen for change.
 Often it is at a part of the body very different to the area where the client is experiencing any problems.
-The body can cleverly adapt and compensate to issues within it.
-CST is a type of bodywork that can create a dynamic improvement to your body and life.
+The body can cleverly adapt and compensate to issues within it, creating patterns of restrictions which can ripple from head to toe.

 How can it help me?